 The dialogue meetings have been completed, with good representation from social science and civic society.
-Research questions have been formulated and distributed and we’re awaiting research proposals.
+We expect to release a report on the Dialogue in late 2017.

 Fourth dialogue: Drought management

 Drought is the chief climate impact raised by agricultural stakeholders.
 We’re currently planning this dialogue, and we’re looking at posing these kinds of questions: How can we better manage more frequent and more severe droughts?
 Could drought insurance be improved?
 What is the role of storage and irrigation?
 Can we develop more drought resistant cultivars and land uses?
 We aim to hold this dialogue before the end of 2017.

 Fifth Dialogue: Urban and freight transport

 Like water, our transport infrastructure is developed over long timeframes.
 We’re now planning this dialogue and aim to hold it before the end of 2017.